England Food and Drink

 Of course, for every locally sourced partridge dish there is a plate of over-boiled vegetables and bland meat, but the range of acceptable options outside of formal fine-dining has widened considerably.
 With a little research, you can eat very well indeed.
-London and the larger cities offer every type of ethnic food imaginable, with Asian food such as Indian, Chinese and Thai being particularly popular and value for money.
+London and the larger cities offer every type of ethnic food imaginable, with Asian food such as Indian, Chinese and Thai being particularly popular and good value for money.

-Where drink is concerned, both craft beer and gin have enjoyed remarkable renaissance in recent years, and English wine is growing in stature.
+Where drink is concerned, both craft beer and gin have enjoyed a remarkable renaissance in recent years, and English wine is also growing in stature.
 Meanwhile, the English taste for real ale is as unquenchable as ever.

 Sunday roast: Beef, lamb, pork or chicken, served with roast potatoes, veg, gravy and other accompaniments.

 Cream tea: Scones, jam, butter, clotted or double cream and, of course, tea.

 Spotted dick: Suet pudding with currants and raisins.

 Bakewell pudding: Pastry base covered with jam, almond filling and topped with icing.